thinkupsoft/android-arcore-sceneform/README.md

 ## Bonus 1 - Running AR Apps in the Emulator

-To do it you might download the ARCore SDK apk from [here](https://github.com/google-ar/arcore-android-sdk/releases) and install it in your emulator running this command:
+To do it you might want to download the ARCore SDK apk from [here](https://github.com/google-ar/arcore-android-sdk/releases) and install it in your emulator running this command:

 ```